timoh/beautiful/README.md

 **Summary**:

 The beautiful board project got started on a sunny spring day in Espoo, Finland.
-The idea was simple, how can we make the digital Kanban board as interactive and informative as the physical board?
-But we don’t want to stop there, the goal is to make it so good that it can increase the quality, efficiency and motivation of the whole team.
+The idea was simple, how can we make the digital Kanban board as interactive as the physical board?
+But we don’t want to stop there, the goal is to make it so good that it can increase the quality, efficiency and motivation of the whole team & its efforts.
 The beautiful board should do what a personal trainer does, or the reason for why Crossfit classes are so popular, motivate you and push you forward to do stuff you didn’t think were possible.
+In short, push you to do great stuff.

 The main issues that we identified during the start of the project were: